ITPATJIDR/nginx_substitutions_filter/openresty_keycloak_auth_proxy/README.md

 ## OpenResty + OAuth2-Proxy + Keycloak + Express API (docker-compose)

 Reverse-proxy stack where OpenResty protects routes via `auth_request` to `oauth2-proxy`, which authenticates users against Keycloak (OIDC).
-On success, JWT tokens are passed to the Express API for verification.
+On success, JWT tokens and user headers are forwarded to the Express API.
+The Express API is a simple RESTful service that receives user information from OAuth2-Proxy without doing any JWT verification itself.

 ### What runs where
 - OpenResty: http://localhost